theronwolcott/theronwolcott/README.md

 # Hi, I'm Theron Wolcott 👋

-I'm a Software Engineer graduating in May 2025 from the University of Maryland, with a B.S. in computer science and a minor in Innovation & Entrepreneurship.
+I'm a Software Engineer that graduated from the University of Maryland in May 2025, with a B.S. in computer science and a minor in Innovation & Entrepreneurship.
 I blend strong technical expertise with a business-oriented mindset, having worked in both startup environments and larger teams.

 📍 Bethesda, MD
 📧 theronwolcott@gmail.com